 I'm not sure there are any choir boys or girls out there in the class of people rich enough to buy a baseball team these days.
 All I can ask from Cohen is to do right by the team that I root for.
 So far, at least, he seems to be doing pretty well in that department.

 There has been a lot written this week in local and national media trying to make this GameStop situation a "LOL Mets" story, using logic so tortured there are rumors the U.N. is considering a war crimes investigation.
 Steve Cohen departing Twitter is a break for him and his family from the venom that is always ready to be unleashed on social media, but it's also — hopefully — a break from trying to turn a business story into a Mets story and force-feeding it to Mets fans.

-Sorry that I've been a bit inconsistent getting content up lately.
+Sorry that I've been a bit inconsistent in getting content up lately.
 I've been going through a couple of different medical issues that have been kicking my butt really badly.
 I'm starting to work through them, but sometimes it's been difficult to have the concentration to write my best.
-Hopefully it will all be behind me soon.
+Hopefully, it will all be behind me soon.